arnaud-lb/arnaud-lb.github.io/_posts/2019-06-25-phpstan-generics.markdown

 #### Propagation

-Template types propagate themselves when passing them from one generic code to an other generic code:
+Template types propagate themselves when passing them from one generic function to an other generic function:

 ``` php
 <?php